sulir/build-study/README.md

 ```
 The last argument (10000) represents the number of projects.

-To process the results, download the [scripts](https://github.com/sulir/build-study/zipball/master) and run:
+To process the results, Ruby and R is required.
+The necessary R packages can be installed by running `statistics/install-packages.R`.
+Then execute the result-processing script:
 ```
 ./results.sh /directory/with/results/
 ```